arjun372/NE591-008/src/labs/inlab1/README.md

 The program accepts the following input variables:

 - `-x [ --angle ] arg`: The angle in radians.
 The absolute value of x should be less than 1.0.
-- `-t [ --convergence-threshold ] arg`: The iterative convergence threshold. e should be greater than 0.
+- `-t [ --convergence-convergence_threshold ] arg`: The iterative convergence convergence_threshold. e should be greater than 0.
 - `-n [ --iterations ] arg`: The total number of iterations.

 The program also has the following general options: